mmazz/nanoui/README.md

-# OpenGL with C
+# Small framework of OpenGL with C to learn

 This proyect is for personal learning.
 The goal is to learn:
   - C
   - Memory managment for huge amount of individual elements
   - Rendering
+  - UI
-  - More
+  - more

 ## Requirements